 The theory behind investing in gold is that the precious metal has simply been the most consistently valuable means of payment/savings for several millennia.

-That long-term value hold, plus the concept that scarcity, (there is only so much of it that can ever be created) gives gold its perceived value.
+That long-term value hold, plus the concept of scarcity, (there is only so much of it that can ever be created) gives gold its perceived value.
 Historically, when people are scared away from other types of investments (stocks, cash, bonds, etc) they often turn to owning gold.
 This means that people usually invest in gold for the following reasons:

 1) They believe it will go up in value.
 In other words – they are speculating that they can sell it for more than they paid for it.